Blendify/blender-manual/blender_docs/manual/editors/dope_sheet/action.rst

 properties can be shared across multiple objects, since both objects have *X location* and *Y location* properties beneath them.

-The *Action Editor* window enables you to see and edit the FCurve data-blocks you defined as actions in the *FCurve Editor* window.
+The *Action Editor* enables you to see and edit the FCurve data-blocks you defined as actions in the *FCurve Editor*.
 So it takes place somewhere in-between the low-level :doc:`FCurves </editors/graph_editor/introduction>`, and the high-level :doc:`NLA editor </editors/nla>`.
-Hence, you do not have to use them for simple F-Curve animations - and they have not much interest in themselves, so you will mostly use this window when you do :doc:`NLA animation </editors/nla>` (they do have a few specific usages on their own, though, like e.g. with the :doc:`Action constraint </rigging/constraints/relationship/action>`, or the :doc:`pose libraries </rigging/posing/pose_library>`).
+Hence, you do not have to use them for simple F-Curve animations - and they have not much interest in themselves, so you will mostly use this editor when you do :doc:`NLA animation </editors/nla>` (they do have a few specific usages on their own, though, like e.g. with the :doc:`Action constraint </rigging/constraints/relationship/action>`, or the :doc:`pose libraries </rigging/posing/pose_library>`).

-This is not a mandatory window, as you do can edit the actions used by the NLA directly in the *Graph Editor* window (or even the *NLA Editor* one).
+This is not a mandatory editor, as you do can edit the actions used by the NLA directly in the *Graph Editor* (or even the *NLA Editor* one).
-However, it gives you a slightly simplified view of your FCurve data-blocks (somewhat similar to the "key" mode of the FCurve window, even though more powerful in some ways) - and, more interesting, it can show you all "action" F-Curve data-blocks of a same object at once.
+However, it gives you a slightly simplified view of your FCurve data-blocks (somewhat similar to the "key" mode of the FCurve, even though more powerful in some ways) - and, more interesting, it can show you all "action" F-Curve data-blocks of a same object at once.